 The provision and location of infrastructure such as car parks, paths, viewpoints and interpretation facilities need careful consideration, in addition to measures such as signage and screening.

 A second key focus is to promote responsible behaviour through effective communication.

 Messages have been shown to be most effective if they clearly state the reason for the request, are realistic and proportionate, and are confined to locations where they are genuinely required.

-Another technique is to designate areas for different activities – dogs allowed but on lead, dogs allowed off-lead and no dogs allowed at all – with defined codes of practice and any penalties clearly stated.
+Another technique is to designate areas for different activities – dogs allowed but on a lead, dogs allowed off-lead, and no dogs allowed at all – with defined codes of practice and any penalties clearly stated.

-In summary, it appears that the key to managing a site in a successful way for all concerned, begins by obtaining a thorough understanding of the behaviour and numbers of site users, followed by designing the site to accommodate this usage, whilst implementing supporting measures such as signage and infrastructure in a considered way, and last but not least, monitoring conditions on site and adapting as necessary.
+In summary, it appears that the key to successfully managing a site for all concerned begins by obtaining a thorough understanding of the behaviour and numbers of site users, followed by designing the site to accommodate this usage, whilst implementing supporting measures such as signage and infrastructure in a considered way; and last but not least, monitoring conditions on site and adapting policies as necessary.

 - Lincolnshire Wildlife Trust Magazine article – Dogs and Nature Conservation by Robert Enderby.

 - Scottish Wildlife Trust Policy – Dog Disturbance and Wildlife.

 - Butterfly Conservation policy.